itsjfx/jfx.ac/content/blog/my-kvm-is-better-than-yours.md

 With a simple shell command, I could set my monitor to HDMI for my work laptop: `monitorcontrol --monitor=2 --set-input-source HDMI1`

 The best part is this is completely free, so you do not need to pay for another device.
-You only need cables for each display and devices so you can switch between inputs.
+You only need cables for each display and device.

 ## Integrating USB and Display

-I wanted to press a button for a machine on my Stream Deck and toggle both the input and display at the same time.
+I wanted to add custom buttons to my Stream Deck which allowed switching between my devices.
 To do this, I use this [third-party Stream Deck Python library](https://github.com/abcminiuser/python-elgato-streamdeck) as Elgato's Stream Deck software doesn't work on Linux (shakes fist).

 I added two buttons on my StreamDeck, one for switching to my laptop, and one for switching to my desktop.
 Both buttons effectively:
 * Send a web request to my Raspberry PI Pico to toggle the switch